thesilentflare/C01-Chatbot-Project2019/docs/phase1/persona.md

 ![PhilipD'Louie](/assets/phase1/personas/PhilipDLouie.png)

 - 26 year old, male
+- Graduated from University of Toronto and obtained a Master of Computer Science degree
+- Startup founder alongside his former manager
 - Highly knowledgable in the latest technology
 - Heavily invested in using the latest technology or incorporating it into his startup
 - Extensive knowledge in web development, A.I and machine learning
-- Wants to create a startup with his former manager
-- Graduated from University of Toronto and obtained a Master of Computer Science degree
 - Uses Linux as his primary operating system
 - Owns a Google Pixel and is a heavy user of Google Assistant